njustesen/botbowl/docs/bots-ii.md

     ...
 ```

-Notice, that for simplicity the ball carrier can perform a hand-off action but not a pass action.
-We will start by
+Notice, that our bot can perform a hand-off action but not a pass action.
+We leave this as an exercise for you to implement in the end.

-describing the steps needed to move the playing into the endzone if it's safe to do so.
+We will start by describing the steps needed to move the playing into the endzone if it's safe to do so.

 ```python
 # 2.1 Can ball carrier score with high probability